17lwinn/discorder/README.md

 ### I'm not actively developing this anymore, so don't expect any new features anytime soon

+## !Discord does not support custom clients!

+Discord is very against custom clients, and lately i've heard they're cracking more down on the "selfbots" and yeah, **Using this may get you banned from discord, especially avoid the email/password login.
+If you dont like this you should voice your opinion with discord**.
+Nothing else that can be done, as a work around you can create a bot account to use as a normal account...

+### Information

 ![Screenshot](https://dl.dropboxusercontent.com/u/17487167/screenshots/1476387883.png)

 Discorder is an interactive command line Discord client.